webvpro/playcypher-json-md-playground/markdown/CSRD/Abilities/Trick-Shot.md

 - Ability/Cost/2
 - Ability/Tier/Mid
 - Ability/Pool/Speed
-- Ability/Categories/SPECIAL ATTACK
+- Ability/Categories/Special-Attack
 ---

 ## Trick Shot
+>2  Speed

 As part of the same action, you make a ranged attack against two targets that are within immediate range of each other.
 Make a separate attack roll against each target.
 The attack rolls are hindered.
 Action.